The best monitors in 2024

 Reasons to avoid

 The LG UltraGear 45GR75DC is damn near a perfect monitor that is superbly priced for the features it offers.
 For $899 (and LG has already started offering this amazing panel for $100 less than that during certain flash sales) you’re getting an unbelievable amount of bang for your buck.
+Just take into account you’re going to need a fair amount of office space to house this supersized screen.

-This 45-inch monster may require a large desk, but its 5,120 x 1,440 32:9 screen makes it a dream display for productivity tasks, even though it's primarily marketed as a gaming monitor.
+This 45-inch monster may require a large desk, but its 5,120 x 1,440 32:9 panel makes it a dream display for productivity tasks, even though it's primarily marketed as a gaming monitor.
 And when it comes to playing the best PC games on this bad boy?
 Fuhgeddaboudit.
 A 200Hz refresh rate.
 1ms response times.
 That utterly immersive 1500R curvature.
 There’s no other monitor currently out there on the market that offers so much for both professionals working from home and hardcore gamers at such a keenly competitive price point.

 Read our full LG UltraGear 45GR75C review.